Floating-point arithmetic: exp(x - 1)

+Decimal fractions

 As decimal fractions can often not be exactly represented in binary floating-point, such arithmetic is at its best when it is simply being used to measure real-world quantities over a wide range of scales (such as the orbital period of a moon around Saturn or the mass of a proton), and at its worst when it is expected to model the interactions of quantities expressed as decimal strings that are expected to be exact.
 An example of the latter case is financial calculations.
 For this reason, financial software tends not to use a binary floating-point number representation.
+(Using binary floating-point for money is not automatically unsafe; however, the simplicity of the code is usually not worth the time spent formulating an argument based on error analysis and specifying the correct number of places to round to.)

+The classical toy problem that illustrates the issue with decimals is 0.1 + 0.2 - 0.3, which evaluates to about 5.551e-17 in double precision instead of the expected 0, because as stated above in all three numbers cannot be represented by a finite binary expansion.

-The "decimal" data type of the C# and Python programming languages, and the decimal formats of the IEEE 754-2008 standard, are designed to avoid the problems of binary floating-point representations when applied to human-entered exact decimal values, and make the arithmetic always behave as expected when numbers are printed in decimal.
+Decimal floating point, embodied by the "decimal" data type of the C# and Python programming languages, and the decimal formats of the IEEE 754-2008 standard, are designed to avoid the problems of binary floating-point representations when applied to human-entered exact decimal values, and make the arithmetic always behave as expected when numbers are printed in decimal.
+A more restrictive option is a "currency" data type, which works as a fixed-point number.